DanielGeek/python_projects/README.md

 - **🤖 AI Data Generator Agent** with LangChain and Google Gemini for sample data generation
 - **🧠 21-RAG-AI Advanced RAG System** with Google Gemini, Inngest, and Streamlit
 - **🔍 22-AI-Search-Agent Multi-Source Research Agent** with Bright Data, Google Gemini, and Reddit integration
+- **🔧 23-AI-Agent Multi-LLM Evaluation System** with OpenAI, Google Gemini, Ollama, and real-time evaluation
+- **🤝 24-AI-Career-Assistant Professional AI Assistant** with tool use, Pushover notifications, and contextual responses
 - **🔧 Enterprise-grade architecture** and best practices
 - **🧪 Comprehensive testing** with pytest and modern testing frameworks